nelsam/VRising-Dedicated-Server-Linux-Docker/README.md

   * Download the VRising Dedicated Server from Steam (~1.6GB)
   * Run the Dedicated Server for the first time (usually 5-10 minutes)

-I would recommend shutting it down after it starts (You won't be able to connect yet anyway), and edit these two files;
+## I would recommend shutting it down after it starts (You won't be able to connect yet anyway)!

+Edit this file for Server Settings:
 ```
 ./VRising-Dedicated-Server-Linux-Docker/data/VRisingServer_Data/StreamingAssets/Settings/ServerHostSettings.json
 ```